sushanku/userManagement/README.md

 Requirements
 ------------

-Update usersetup.yml file variables directory accordingly.
+Update vars/main.yml user password as required.\n
+Update hosts file accordingly as per your host ip.

 Role Variables
 --------------

 vars/main.yml has the variable and it contains the user password.

 Dependencies
 ------------